marcoonroad/marcoonroad.github.io/_posts/2017-02-02-Introduction-to-Capability-Concepts.md

 * [Sibling communication](#sibiling-communication)
 * [Sealing/branding pairs](#sealing-pairs)
 * Identity/equality comparison
+* And even in the introduction of capabilities (a.k.a, delegation of capabilities)

 Informally (I mean, not a standard / official / literature-based classification), I will give 3 kinds of synergy classified as below:
 * _Mutual Synergy_, some capability introduces itself to another capability and also is introduced for this other one
-* _Paired Synergy_, the introduction of 2 capabilities results into a new held capability
+* _Paired Synergy_, the introduction of 2 capabilities results into a new held capability for the subject
 * _Mutually-Paired Synergy_, the subject introduces both capabilities to themselves and acquire the result capability

 The image below may help you to understand that:

 ![Kinds of Synergy]({{ site.baseurl }}/images/Introduction-to-Capability-Concepts/kinds-of-synergy.jpg)

+<div class="important-note"> <span>
+Although synergy is classified as a composition of capabilities, not always capabilities are generated as a result of these dynamic interactions.
+When such capability is not a result of that composition, there's a loophole in the synergy which can be used to bypass the Capability model.
+Frequently, interactions increase the general authority among parties, if this resulting authority is not represented as a resulting capability, it turns out itself into an anonymous side-effect represented by an invisible capability. <p/>

+However, these notes doesn't hold for the delegation of capabilities 'cause this is the core idea of the Capability model -- you want such kind of side-effect to control explicitly which resources can be accessed and which can't. <u>In the end, you'are acting like an Access Matrix for all of your known fellows and comrades.</u>
+</span> </div>

 An good example of synergy can be a file handler: when we have both readable and writable views of a handler, it's possible to acquire a third view of that handler (one performing `append`).
 A simple ("Sure?") & expressive ("Enough!") code in an unexpected & unsafe language